Read our Complete Graduate Certificate Guide

 Still have questions about grad certificates?
 To find out if a graduate certificate program is right for you, check out our guide below to learn more about this exciting academic pathway.

-A graduate certificate is a qualification that a student may earn following the completion of a relevant master’s degree.
+A graduate certificate is a qualification that a student may earn following the completion of a relevant bachelor's or master’s degree.
 It’s a graduate-level program that expands existing knowledge into a niche, allowing professionals to advance into a specific career area or enter into new specializations within their industry.
-Graduate certificates are also commonly referred to as post-master's certificates or post-graduate certificates.
+Graduate certificates are also commonly referred to as post-bachelor's certificates, post-master's certificates, or post-graduate certificates.
 Some schools simply refer to them as "graduate certificates" so it is important to understand the level of prior education required to enter the program.

-A graduate certificate is essentially an optional qualification designed to allow students with master's degrees to earn specialized education in their area of choice – it is not a degree in and of itself and therefore you cannot earn a graduate certificate in isolation.
-They are a great stepping stone for those who are considering earning doctorate-level degrees (such as a Ph.D.) since many graduate certificate credits can be applied toward future doctorate degrees.
+A graduate certificate is essentially an optional qualification designed to allow students with bachelor's or master's degrees to earn specialized education in their area of choice – it is not a degree in and of itself and therefore you cannot earn a graduate certificate in isolation.
+They are a great stepping stone for those who are considering earning master's or doctorate-level degrees (such as a Ph.D.) since many graduate certificate credits can be applied toward future advanced degrees.
 However, many professionals choose to earn a graduate certificate because it's a great way to enhance career prospects in a quick and convenient format.
 Most certificates can be completed entirely online in just a few semesters, allowing students to continue working full-time throughout the program.

 One of the big draws of graduate certificate programs is that they are significantly more affordable than full degree programs.
 This is ideal for professionals who want to advance their education or break into a new area of their industry without investing the considerable amount of time and money necessary for an additional degree such as a master's or Ph.D.
 It's also a great option for those who are on the fence about a future advanced degree; many graduate certificate credits can be used toward a master's or doctorate degree down the line.